styxlab/ghost-contact-form/README.md

 - copy the work folder `ghost-contact-form` to your server
 - use `ghost-contact.service` as a starting point for running `ghost-contact-svc.js` as a systemd deamon
 - configure your webserver to map endpoint `http://localhost:7000/` to a public endpoint, e.g. `https://api.your-blog.com/`
-- Use the files in folder `ghost-admin` to configure your front-end
+- Use the files in folder `ghost-admin` to configure your Ghost front-end
 - Other front-end config files upon request!